 - Further conditions, including limitations, based upon national law related to the Processing of genetic data, biometric data or data concerning health.

-Where Special Categories of Data are being Processed, Spirotech SRD Group Ltd will adopt additional protection measures.
+Where Special Categories of Data are being Processed, Spirotech Group Ltd will adopt additional protection measures.

-The measures adopted by Spirotech SRD Group Ltdto ensure data quality include:
+The measures adopted by Spirotech Group Ltdto ensure data quality include:

 - correcting Personal Data known to be incorrect, inaccurate, incomplete, ambiguous, misleading or outdated, even if the Data Subject does not request rectification